w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 referenda carried the same weight as only one referendum could be voted on at a time (except for emergency proposals), and the voting period could last multiple weeks.
-Also, an [alternating voting timetable](./archive/learn-governance.md#alternating-voting-timetable) allowed to vote either for a public referendum or a council motion every
+Also, an [alternating voting timetable](./archive/learn-governance.md#alternating-voting-timetable) allowed to vote either for a public referendum or a council motion every 28 days (7 days on Kusama).
-{{ polkadot: 28 days :polkadot }}{{ kusama: 7 days :kusama }}.
 This resulted in the system favoring careful consideration of very few proposals instead of broad consideration of many.

 Polkadot OpenGov changes how the practical means of day-to-day decisions are made, making the repercussions of referenda better scoped and agile to increase the number of collective decisions the system can make at any given time.

-The following content is focused on what the new Polkadot OpenGov version brings to the governance on {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, and on the main differences with previous governance versions.
+The following content is focused on Polkadot OpenGov, and on the main differences with previous governance versions.
 We recommend learning about [Governance v1](./archive/learn-governance.md) to better understand the need for and the direction of Polkadot OpenGov.

 ## Summary